 Next, finish stuffing your owl and then close the top of the owl by weaving your yarn needle back and forth between the two inner/back loops only.
 As one side was more closed, I added some more stuffing and used my finger to push it to the closed side.
 Then, when the top was about 3/4 of the way closed, I added more stuffing to the last part to make sure there would be an even amount of stuffing on both sides.
 Weave in ends.

-Wings – use your yarn needle to attach the wings to the sides of the owl.
+Use your yarn needle to attach the wings to the sides of the owl.
 I attached mine about 3 stitches up from the bottom of the eye.
 Also, I only sewed the top 3-4 stitches so only the top of the wings are held down and the bottoms curl up.
 If you’d like to have the wings less movable, you can decide how much of the wing to sew.
 Weave in ends.

-Ears – cut two 12-inch strands of yarn in each of your accent colors (4 strands total).
+Finish your owl amigurumi off by adding the cute, fluffy ears!
+Cut two 12-inch strands of yarn in each of your accent colors (4 strands total).
 Use your yarn needle to draw the yarn halfway through the last stitch on each side of the owl.
 Now use the ends to make a knot and push it as close to the owl as possible.
 Make sure the knot is nice and tight and then use scissors to cut the ends to your desired length.
 I did about an inch.